ElectroTechnique/TSynth-for-Teensy3.6/README.md

 Questions: info@electrotechnique.cc

 # Latest News
-**6th March 2020** - The main PCB has had a few minor revisons including 0.1uF capacitors across all the potentiometers to reduce noise.
+**6th April 2020** - The main PCB has had a few minor revisons including 0.1uF capacitors across all the potentiometers to reduce noise.
 I'm considering adding a footprint to allow a 3.5mm jack for TRS MIDI as an option instead of the 5 pin DIN, which would allow the synth to be less high.
 The code has had some improvements - sawtooth and square waves are now band limited _to some extent_ by using wavetables for sets of notes and loading these as arbitrary waves.
 The Settings menu allows you to set MIDI channel, pitchbend range, key tracking and mod wheel depth.
 This can be extended to allow other functionality including velocity sensitivity.

 ![](fp.jpg)